Your design is unique. Your prototyping solution should be too.

 |4 slide tooled parts||4-6 weeks|

-Incodema leverages powerful technologies to streamline the cutting process and handle even the toughest, high-value cutting challenges.
+Incodema by Fathom leverages powerful technologies to streamline the cutting process and handle even the toughest, high-value cutting challenges.

 Need precision forming?
 At Incodema, we have developed a technique in which we turn an ordinary press brake into a manual progressive die.
 By combining this dynamic technique with our custom tooling made with in-house toolmakers, we can easily achieve even the most intricate and complex design specifications.
 In fact, this process is so precise that we refer to it as “sheet metal origami” on the shop floor.

 While small, complex parts are our specialty, we also offer large format services in-house.
-We maintain a 300-Ton Press with a 36” x 72” bed in our facilities to form parts that are too large for a traditional press brake.
+We maintain a 300-Ton Press with a 36” x 72” bed in our Newark, New York facility to form parts that are too large for a traditional press brake.
 This equipment is ideal for small volume projects that require deep-drawn custom parts or large die sets with embosses and gussets.

-Looking for mid-volume quantities?
+Looking for mid-to-high volume quantities?
 We offer a variety of cost-effective, semi-automated tooling solutions that cost 15-30% of fully automated production tooling.

-Four slide and multi-slide manufacturing is ideal for small and intricate springs, brackets, electrical terminals, clips and battery contacts in high volume.
+Four slide and multi-slide manufacturing is ideal for small and intricate springs, brackets, electrical terminals, clips and battery contacts in high volume quantities.
 All tooling is designed and built in-house by the Incodema by Fathom team.

 Our skilled and creative toolmakers design and create complex tooling solutions necessary to manufacture even the most challenging stamped parts.
 Many of Incodema’s hands-on operators possess engineering skills, and they are empowered to develop manufacturing solutions on the fly to keep the manufacturing process moving quickly and smoothly.

 Post-processing and finishing is the essential final step of the manufacturing process.
-Most parts will require some sort of smoothing or painting when they come off a machine, and post-processing improves the quality of parts and ensures that they meet all their design specifications.
+Most parts will require some sort of smoothing or painting when they come off a machine.
+Post-processing improves the quality of parts and ensures that they meet all their design specifications.